khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

   </div>
 </div>

-# Reducing the number of sequences to be aligned
+# Taking the de Bruijn graph to the next level

 - recall an exact alignment has an order complexity of $O(L^n)$
 - if we reduce the length of the sequences we need to align we reduce L

-# Reducing the number of sequences to be aligned
+# Taking the de Bruijn graph to the next level
 <!-- _paginate: hold -->

 - recall an exact alignment has an order complexity of $O(L^n)$